paritytech/polkadot/roadmap/parachains.md

 Category: Networking

-A black-box networking component for validators or fishermen on a parachain to obtain the PoV block referenced by hash in an attestation, for the purpose of validating.
+A black-box networking component for validators on a parachain to obtain the PoV block referenced by hash in an attestation, for the purpose of validating.
 When fetching "current" PoV blocks (close to the head of the chain, or relating to the block currently being built), this should be fast.
 When fetching "old" PoV blocks, it should be possible and fall back on recovering from the availability erasure-coding.

 #### *Parathread Auction Voting*